xurxo-riesco/StreetAttractions/README.md

 ## Overview
 ### Description
 Lets you report if you've seen street performers you like for anyone in the area to stop by, integrates machine learning to learn the performers favorite spots.
+User can follow its favorites performers and categories, so they never miss out on their favorite perfomances.
+User can also donate money through the app if they are not carrying cash.

 ### App Evaluation
 [Evaluation of your app across the following attributes]